lonkaars/crepe/contributing.md

 # Code style

-- Formatting nitty-gritty is handled by clang-format/clang-tidy
 - ASCII only
+- Formatting nitty-gritty is handled by clang-format/clang-tidy (run `make format` in the root folder of this repository to format all sources files)
 - When using libraries of which the header include order is important, make sure to separate the include statements using a blank line (clang-format may sort include statements, but does not sort across empty lines).